homeserverhq/hshq/README.md

 While https and email have some form of Server Name Indication, not all types of services do, so the typical bastion server-style approach can be applied to any of the remaining ports (or port ranges).

 There are simple-to-use tools on the managing HomeServer to perform nearly every common task on the RelayServer in just a few seconds.
 This includes anything from:
-- Adding/removing a new secondary domain - You can add multiple domains to a single HomeServer
+- Adding/removing a new secondary domain - You can add any number of secondary domains to a single HomeServer
-- Adding/removing an exposed subdomain - Allows web sites to be hosted from an internal HomeServer via the RelayServer
+- Adding/removing an exposed subdomain - Allows web sites to be hosted on the public internet from an internal HomeServer via the RelayServer
 - Adding/removing a port forwarding rule - passes traffic that arrives at a port (or range of ports) on the RelayServer to a port (or range of ports) on a specific internal host
 - Adding/removing a LetsEncrypt certificate request passthrough - this allows LE certificates to be issued to backend services on the HomeServer (which solves the problem that some mobile apps encounter when being accessed internally)